Harshini-Thiriveedhi/RPS_Game/README.md

 * Click on the "Rock", "Paper", or "Scissors" button to choose your move.<br>
 * The computer will randomly select its move.<br>
 * If both the player and computer choose the same move, it's a tie.<br>
+* The scores of computer and palyer will be displayed dyanmically.<br>
 * Keep playing rounds until you're satisfied!<br>